 PROFESSOR GRAEME SAMUEL AC, CHAIR

-He was appointed an Officer of the Order of Australia in 1998.
-In 2010, he was elevated to a Companion of the Order of Australia "for eminent service to public administration through contributions in the area of economic reform and competition law, and to the community through leadership roles with sporting and cultural organisations."
+In 2010, he was made a Companion of the Order of Australia for eminent service to public administration through contributions in economic reform and competition law, and to the community through leadership roles with sporting and cultural organisations.